Coyote-31/bg3-advanced-character-sheet/README.md

 The purpose of this mod is to display **All Types of Resistance** including ones without any immunity, resistance or weakness.

+Also improve Character and Party panel for Spell Book UI in general (Class info / Spell list / Reactions)

 ## 🔖 Version
 - 📦 **AToR** mod : `1.2.0`
 - 🎮 **BG3** compatible : `4.1.1`